geekfog/StandFast/README.md

 - Added an F5 launch configuration and build/test tasks for the editor, with Hot Reload switched off to stop a debugger error appearing in the Debug Console on every run.
 - Coloured the notes icon on a board card once that person has an update recorded for the date, so it is obvious who still owes one, with the outline on the card left to mark whose panel is open.
 - Changed Cancel on the update panel to always be available and to close the panel, asking first whether unsaved edits should be lost.
+- Corrected the configuration table against what the code and the deployment actually do, and split out a short list of the values that are filled in for you.